 You can also maintain an accumulation account as well as a pension account within your self-managed super fund if you wish.
 However, if you do, you need to separate your SMSF assets into the respective accounts.

 WHAT ARE THE RULES FOR SMSF ACCOUNT-BASED PENSIONS?

 The Australian Taxation Office (ATO) enforces several rules for SMSF account-based pensions.
 They include the following:

 - You must withdraw a minimum amount each year, based on your age.

 - You cannot increase the capital (assets) supporting your SMSF pension account once payments to you have commenced.
-That means you must stop making contributions.
-You also cannot rollover any additional funds into your self-managed super fund if you don’t have a separate accumulation account.
+That means you must stop making superannuation contributions.
+You also cannot roll over any additional funds into your self-managed super fund if you don’t have a separate accumulation account.

-- Once you die, your pension can only be transferred (or commuted to a lump sum) for one of your dependant beneficiaries.
+- Once you die, your pension can only be transferred (or commuted to a lump sum) to one of your dependant beneficiaries.

 If you’re eligible for an account-based pension from your self-managed super fund, you must be paid a minimum percentage of your account balance each year.

 This amount depends on your age, as illustrated in the table below.